Island hopping on the Aeolian Islands

 The classic volcano island 🌋

-With its perfect triangular shape and a fiery crater on top, Stromboli is the quintessential volcanic island.
-Even the ‘volcano icon’ on the smartphone is modelled to its likeness, complete with a Sciara del Fuoco sliding slope.
+With its perfect triangular shape and fiery craters on the top, Stromboli is the quintessential volcanic island.
+Even the ‘volcano icon’ on the smartphone is modelled to its likeness – including a Sciara del Fuoco sliding slope.

-Sciara del Fuoco (the Stream of Fire) is a striking feature on the northwest side of the island.
+Sciara del Fuoco (the Stream of Fire) is a striking feature on the northwest side of Stromboli.
 A barren volcanic slope where hot rocks and sometimes even lava flows spewed forth from its craters slide down into the sea.
-The two villages on Stromboli are behind the mountain ridges on the other side, and therefore (usually) not affected by the constant stream of material coughed up by the volcano.
+The two villages on Stromboli are behind mountain ridges on the northeast and southwest side of the island, and therefore (usually) not affected by the constant stream of material coughed up by the volcano.

 Hiking to the top of Stromboli

-Stromboli rises up to 924 metres above sealevel.
-The path winds its way up over a distance of less than 4 kilometres along very steep and rocky slopes.
+Stromboli rises up to 924 metres above sea level.
+The path to the top winds its way up over a distance of less than 4 kilometres along very steep and rocky slopes.
 It is literally breathtaking – and incredibly beautiful.
 There are dazzling views everywhere, down the slope and over the sea to the other islands.

 Guided hikes on Stromboli